 The Library of Hadrian is located in central Athens, right across from Monastiraki Square and the Metro station.
-It was built by Emperor Hadrian between 130 and 132 CE, and it was one of Athens’ most remarkable ancient structures.
+It was built by Emperor Hadrian between 130 and 132 CE who loved Greek culture and appreciated the achievements of ancient Greek civilization.

-Overview of Monastiraki, Adrian's Library entrance and Acropolis Hill in Athens.
+Overview of Monastiraki, Hadrian's Library entrance and Acropolis Hill in Athens.

 Discover in this post all about Hadrian’s Library, the remaining sites, the significance of the library, and the other important monuments that Hadrian built in Athens.